The Rete Algorithm Series: Part 2

 As you add more rules that apply to GOLD or SILVER customers, the RETE network will grow always reusing the same nodes as much as possible — which is the part that takes time to do properly by hand if you are still coding it manually.
 Those spaghetti in the “Joint” part of the algorithm are a nightmare to maintain properly and can cost you significant debug time.
 This trivial example can become quickly messy when you consider the many different ways you can qualify for status with eligible segments rather than eligible miles, with accelerators, with lifetime miles, as well as the incentive promotions that you might get by default and those that you need to sign up for.
 Reusing those conditions — and their execution — regardless of when and where they show up is a performance boost that largely compensate for the initial overhead when inference is needed.

-When inference is not needed and you only go through one cycle of propagation, it is debatable of course.
+When you don’t need inference, you only go through one cycle of propagation.
+That’s debatable of course.

 It is somewhat surprising that no new algorithm break-through (other than Charles’s) were made since then.
 The basis for Business Rules execution is vastly based on Rete, or sequential, but hardly anything else.
 It reminds me of the sharks and their evolution.
-I remember, in my life science days, learning that sharks have not evolved at all in a very long time… likely because they are perfectly adapted to their environment.
+I remember learning, in my life science days, that sharks have not evolved at all in a very long time.
+This is likely because they are already perfectly adapted to their environment.

 Editor’s Note: This post was originally published in March 2011 and has been updated for accuracy and comprehensiveness.